vg-json-data/sm-json-data/logicalRequirements.md

   "count": 75
 }}
 ```

-__Additional considerations__

-Whenever an `ammoDrain` object is part of a strat, it should be applied after all other ammo costs.

 #### enemyKill object
 An `enemyKill` object communicates the need to kill a given set of enemies, and is satisfied by having the necessary items to use one of the valid [weapons](weapons/weapons-readme.md) that will kill each of the enemies (as well as enough ammo, if applicable).